wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 #### Disclaimer

-Prize amounts, tutorials accepted and payment timelines are hypothetical and may be adjusted by Wormhole.
+Prize amounts, tutorials accepted, payment timelines and contact email are hypothetical and may be adjusted by Wormhole.
 This process keeps tutorials up-to-date with the latest hackathons and helps new developers access a range of current examples, fostering community growth and innovation.

 Thank you for considering this suggestion and for your dedication in enhancing the developer experience with Wormhole! 🚀